 Step 4: Bake the Vegan Stuffing!

 Now that the stuffing is ready to go, the last step is really simple.
-Add the vegan stuffing to the oven and bake for 35-40 minutes.
+Add it to the oven and bake for 35-40 minutes.
 The stuffing will be ready when it’s crisp and browned on top but soft and moist in the center.

 While some people say you need to cover the stuffing with tin-foil to start, I’ve found this stuffing turns out just fine without any tin-foil waste!
 If you want a less crispy stuffing, bake the stuffing for the first 20 minutes covered in tin-foil and then last 15-20 minutes without tin foil.